-As this is being published, I am in the midst of enjoying the vacation that, in these blog posts, I am planning.
-Behold, the power of modern technology!
+As this is being published, I am enjoying the vacation that I am planning in these blog posts.
+Behold the power of modern technology!
 Time travel!
-With any luck, I have remembered to turn work emails off on my phone and am currently enjoying the heaven that is Minnesota in June without any disturbances.
-I might be camping on Lake Superior even as you read this.
+With any luck, I have remembered to turn work emails off on my phone and am enjoying heaven in Minnesota in June without any disturbances.
+I might be camping on Lake Superior, even as you read this.

 Suddenly, I don’t feel quite as stupid as I did before.
 If even Dux, who is now a PM rock star, grappled with Microsoft Project the first time he looked at it, then maybe I’m not the complete moron I was beginning to think I might be.

 But I’m not avoiding my project!
-OK, so I’m not rolling up my sleeves and becoming an instant Microsoft Project guru, but I’m finished with philosophies and avoidance for the moment.
+OK, so I’m not rolling my sleeves and becoming an instant Microsoft Project guru, but I’m finished with philosophies and avoidance.
 I’m doing the thing.

 Watching Dux’s screencast, I realized that before I do anything with Microsoft Project, I needed to create a WBS.
 A WBS is a Work Breakdown Strategy, and it is one of the very first things you do when you’re planning out a project.
-Dux discusses how to develop a WBS in a screencast called Project Planning 101.
-When I was chatting with him about it after realizing I needed to do this before I do anything in Project, Dux described a WBS as a “brain dump.”
-You just throw in all the things you need to do in order to make your project happen so you can see all the various components and contingencies of your project laid out before you.
+Dux discusses developing a WBS in a screencast called Project Planning 101.
+When I was chatting with him about it after realizing I needed to do this before I did anything in Project, Dux described a WBS as a “brain dump.”
+You throw in all the things you need to do to make your project happen so you can see all the various components and contingencies of your project laid out before you.
 You’re not organizing it, you’re not ordering it, you’re not arranging it – you’re just brainstorming all the stuff you’re gonna need for your project to come together.

 So I sat down with an old skool pen and a legal pad and drew out a basic WBS for my vacation.
 Once I decide to take a vacation, what steps should I take to make it happen, from conception to stepping off the plane?
-Dux recommends using a mind map, but for very simple projects, you can probably just make a list.
-Like on a napkin or something, if you don’t have a legal pad handy.
+Dux recommends using a mind map, but you can probably make a list for very simple projects.
+Like on a napkin or something if you don’t have a legal pad handy.

 My particular WBS goes a little something like this (a-one and a-two and…)